Advance Healthcare Directive Interoperability (cda-adi)

 Jurisdiction Part of the ADI Source Form Entry

+Sub-part of the ADI Source Form Entry.
 This entry part includes the info about the jurisdiction for the form.
+This entry is not intended to be used as a complete clinical statement entry on its own.

 This profile defines the requirements for communicating a practitioner-authored portable medical order (PMO) advance healthcare directive document using a Composition Resource.
 Different states may call this type of document by a number of different names: